Digital Collections

 Each collection has a metadata schema unique to the needs of the collaborating partner.
 The VRC adheres to VRA Core 4 cataloging standards when appropriate for the collection.

 The metadata shared by campus collections, whether publicly or privately available, is property of the collaborating partner.
 VRC staff and student employees may make additional transformations or changes to the original metadata (including subject analysis, style period analysis, research into connections across collections, etc.).
 Additionally, the VRC may post images and metadata from campus collections to our social media accounts or to the Department of Art History’s news stories.
 We will appropriately cite and tag the collaborating collection in such social posts.
-Any additional transformations or changes made to the original metadata by VRC staff or students, and any VRC social media posts or news stories are intellectual property of the VRC.
+Any additional transformations or changes made to the original metadata by VRC staff or students, and any VRC social media posts or news stories is intellectual property of the VRC.

 As part of our commitment to metadata maintenance and critical cataloging, the VRC invites users to propose corrections, updates, or edits to our metadata records by emailing visualresources@uchicago.edu.